 After all, if your customers catch you in one lie, they’ll wonder how many others you’ve told them.

 Pretty soon, you’ll find yourself without customers as they go elsewhere and tell all their friends and family why they’re doing so.

 In fact, word-of-mouth is sometimes the best (or worst) form of advertising.

-If your customers catch you in a lie, you can be sure they’re going to tell almost everyone they know, as well as telling strangers they may overhear discussing your business.
+If your customers catch you in a lie, they will tell almost everyone they know and tell strangers they may overhear discussing your business.

 It’s best to give them good things to say.